• Skip to primary navigation

 See, told you it was easy.
 Now if I could only figure out latte art.

-• Milk – I used 1% diary in this recipe.
-You can use full fat, skim or even dairy-free.
+• Milk – I used 1% dairy in this recipe.
+You can use full-fat, skim or even dairy-free.
+We love barista oat milk in homemade lattes.

 • Pumpkin Puree – I used canned.
 Homemade puree would be great as well.

 • Spice Blend – I always have a batch of homemade pumpkin spice blend on hand.
-You an easily buy it as well.
+You can easily buy it as well.

-• Toppings – Cinnamon sugar is treat.
+• Toppings – Cinnamon sugar is a treat.
 Just plain cinnamon works.
 Nutmeg is another great choice.
-Maple sugar, vanilla sugar or raw sugar are great options.
+Maple sugar, vanilla sugar, or raw sugar are great options.

 What is the best milk for making lattes with foam?